-Three Feared Dead After Suspected Carbon Monoxide Leak at Swanage Care Home
+Three Dead in Suspected Carbon Monoxide Leak at Dorset Care Home

-Southern Gas Network (SGN) engineers have been deployed to the site in their capacity as the national gas emergency service for the south of England.
-Katie Lobban, spokesperson for SGN, stated, “Our engineers are waiting for access to the building to complete safety checks.
+Southern Gas Network (SGN) engineers have arrived to perform safety checks and investigate the cause.
+SGN spokesperson Katie Lobban said, “Our engineers are waiting for access to the building to complete safety checks.
 Our thoughts are with everyone who has been affected by this tragic incident.”

-The Gainsborough Care Home, managed by Agincare, is a 48-bedroom facility spread over two floors.
-Agincare has yet to provide a comment on the incident.
-Emergency services, including police, fire, and ambulance crews, remain at the scene as investigations continue.
+Gainsborough Care Home, run by Agincare, is a 48-bed facility over two floors.
+Agincare has yet to comment on the incident.
+Police, fire, and ambulance crews remain on site as investigations continue.
+Authorities urge the public to avoid the area and hold off on speculation until the probe is complete.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.